He was an immigrant who had heard of the American Dream, so when he arrived to the promised land, he was ready to make his reality.

 Controversy over Ice at the Brewery

-In late July of 1889 four men were fired from the Schmulbach Brewing Co. for stealing ice.
+In late July of 1889, four men were fired from the Schmulbach Brewing Co. for stealing ice.
 The workers claimed they were taking ice home that had fallen from skids; an act that most workers took part in.
 A meeting was held at the Trades Assembly Hall in Wheeling by the arbitration committee, members of the union, and Henry Schmulbach.
 Schmulbach wished to justify his firing of the employees.
 Another meeting was then held at the News Letter office.
-Schmulbach, and Hortsman (Vice President of the brewery) were present, and the room was crowded with workman from the brewery.
+Schmulbach, and Hortsman (Vice President of the brewery) were present, and the room was crowded with workmen from the brewery.
 After a long investigation and discussion of evidence, it was decided that the workers would be reinstated and report to work on Monday morning providing that a list of rules were created to avoid future misunderstandings.
 Schmulbach commented that he did not want to take away privileges that workers had enjoyed in the past.
 Schmulbach and Hortsman also stated they wanted the union to “live and increase” because it was “to their advantage to have union men to do their work.”

 Schmulbach Remembers His River Roots